Follow up to :

-The echo of their heels on the cold tile floor reverberate through the halls, there is a sense of rhythm from the women being on a mission, of a quiet duty to see this Ginger Stratton.
+The echo of their heels on the cold tile floor reverberates through the halls, there is a sense of rhythm from the women being on a mission, of a quiet duty to see this Ginger Stratton.

 Nurse Betty asks the other woman, “Working late Helen?”

-“Would you believe on her case, and on a Sunday yet.”
+“Would you believe on her case, and on a Sunday yet?”

 As both women enter the hospital room, Ginger lies unconscious on a bed hooked up to life support.
-The attending doctors tells them, “She hasn’t even regained consciousness, there’s much more damage than the prison report indicated” Sandra wastes no time replying, ” I’ll bet.”
+The attending doctors tell them, “She hasn’t even regained consciousness, there’s much more damage than the prison report indicated” Sandra wastes no time replying, ” I’ll bet.”

 Sandra asks the doctor who “signed it?”

 “The chief matron on her cell block, Claire Tyson.”